filiptanu/slice-pizzabot/README.md

 There are two services in which the business logic resides:

-- `InputProcessor` - responsible for validating and parsing the input
+- `src/input-processor.ts` - responsible for validating and parsing the input.
-- `PizzaBot` - responsible for delivering pizzas to the provided points in the grid
+- `src/pizza-bot.ts` - responsible for delivering pizzas to the provided points in the grid.

 ## Prerequisites